cran/optimLanduse/README.md

 reveals to which degree the indicators are antagonistic or synergistic.
-The indicator performances are expressed in relation to the best-possible fulfillment of the respective indicators (Equation 3 of Husmann et al., n.d.).
+The indicator performances are expressed in relation to the best-possible fulfillment of the respective indicators (Equation 3 of Husmann et al., 2022).
 In contrast to the original approach, we thus calculate relative degrees of fulfillment for each indicator.

 The following code calculates a pay-off matrix using the *apply*